Freddie Freeman Player Props: Dodgers vs. Brewers

 Freddie Freeman At The Plate

-- Freeman leads Los Angeles with a slugging percentage of .482, fueled by 15 extra-base hits.
+- Freeman has an OPS of .842, fueled by an OBP of .373 and a team-best slugging percentage of .469 this season.

-- Among qualified hitters in baseball, his batting average ranks 26th, his on-base percentage ranks 33rd, and he is 54th in the league in slugging.
+- Among qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 36th and he is 56th in slugging.

-- He has hit a home run in 11.4% of his games this year, and 3.2% of his trips to the dish.

-- Freeman has driven home a run in 10 games this year (28.6%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 20 of 35 games this year, and more than once 7 times.
+- He has scored in 22 games this season (59.5%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.